vectordotdev/content-old/posts/promql-guide.md

 ![](./images/promql-guide/http_requests_total.png)

 This gives us all the http requests, but we've got 2 issues.
-1. There are too many data points to decipher what's really going on.
+1. There are too many data points to decipher what's going on.
-2. You'll notice that `http_requests_total` only goes up, because it's a counter.
+2. You'll notice that `http_requests_total` only goes up, because it's a [counter](https://prometheus.io/docs/concepts/metric_types/#counter).
 These are common in Prometheus, but not useful to graph.

 We'll show you what to do about both these issues.